ygfalcon/Solsniper-zero/QUICK_START.md

   solhunter-demo --preset short --reports reports
   ```

+  The `reports/` directory is ignored by Git so these generated files stay
+  local.

   The demo now exercises the real arbitrage, flash loan, sniper and
   DEX-scanning modules using bundled deterministic data so it can run fully
   offline.